Fallopia japonica, Fallopia sachalinensis, Fallopia x bohemica.

 What should you do if you find knotweed?

-Please do not attempt to treat or dispose of knotweed yourself.
-DEDJTR will treat, remove and dispose of knotweed safely, at no cost to the land owner.
+Please do not attempt to treat or dispose of this weed yourself.
+Agriculture Victoria will treat, remove and dispose of knotweed safely, at no cost to the land owner.

 Knotweeds can form dense, leafy thickets smothering the under story.
 They can rapidly invade riverbanks and sites subject to disturbance.

 Knotweeds die back over winter leaving bare soils open to erosion and young shoots can grow as rapidly as 8 cm a day in favorable conditions.